Axlefublr/studies/CSharpLearning.md

 You can make keys be equal to other keys.
 No need to specify the `enum` "class" in that case either

+### Byref

+`in` keyword

+Protects data from being changed, making it readonly

+Some things are passed by reference by default (so you don't really need to return them even)

+Stuff like `enum`s and arrays

+So you could use `void` and return nothing, that will still change what you passed, no need to

+`int[] array = Method(array);`

+If you want to introduce this behavior to stuff that gets passed by value, use `ref`

+`out` is essentially return.
+I don't like it but it does exist.
+Yeah, it is also by reference